ariespirgel/nscprepr/README.md

 ```

 The chunk below creates an example data frame.
-Notice that it is OK to violate some Clearinghouse requirements in your data frame because `nsc_prep()` will eventually resolve the issues (e.g., single digit days can be one (e.g., `3`) or two (e.g., `03`) digits,  you can include the full middle name as opposed to just a single character for the middle initial).
+Notice that it is OK to violate some Clearinghouse requirements in your data frame because `nsc_prep()` will eventually resolve the issues (e.g., single digit days can be one (e.g., `3`) or two (e.g., `03`) digits;  you can include the full middle name as opposed to just a single character for the middle initial).

 ```r